JosePedroDias/ldjam56/README.md

 # LDJAM56

-Implemented in vanilla js and rendered in canvas.
+Inspired by Nintendo's Dr Mario.
-Super early WIP.
-May lead nowhere!
+Implemented in vanilla js and rendered using canvas API.

 ## controls